Skip to content

 Here, we will check out the different methods used for that purpose.

-The ImageMagic extension of PHP is capable of understanding a pdf document.
-The used command is identify.
-In other words, the complete PHP function for counting the number of pages in a PDF document is Imagick::identifyImage().
+The ImageMagick extension of PHP is capable of understanding a PDF document.
+The underlying command is identify.
+In PHP, you can count the number of pages using the Imagick::getNumberImages() method.

-An alternative method is using the TCPDI function.
-No library is used by it for carrying out the task.
+An alternative method is using the TCPDI class, which is part of the TCPDF library.

 So, the code to use is shown below: